hXR16F/TriangleYAY/README.md

 - Collect as many triangles as you can to get higher score.

 # Donate
-If you support my work or like my projects, you can donate me some money.
-Thank you 💙\
+If you support my work or like my projects, [you can donate me some money](https://github.com/hXR16F/donate/blob/master/README.md).
+Thank you 💙
-BTC: `1GZRqMvfAhsHbWAJUKf9EruBPNKqwGAPFU`